Historical trombones

 Drewelwecz trombone

-Built in 1595 by Anton Drewelwecz, this tenor trombone is considered a typical historical trombone of the period or a right common trombone as mentioned by Michael Praetorius in Syntagma Musicum vol. 2 (1620) (see below).
-On January 12, 1865, the General Secretary of Kürfurst-Friedrich-Wilhelms-Nordbah acquired it in Kassel.
-After more than 400 years, the original instrument, which has been very little altered, is now in the Germanisches Nationalmuseum in Nuremberg under the shelfmark MI167.
+Built in 1595 by Anton Drewelwecz, this tenor trombone is considered a typical historical trombone of this era or a "right common trombone " as mentioned by Michael Praetorius in Syntagma Musicum Vol. 2 (1620) (see below).
+On January 12, 1865, the secretary general of Elector Friedrich Wilhelm Nordbah acquired it in Kassel.
+After more than 400 years, the original instrument, which has undergone very few changes, is now in the Germanisches Nationalmuseum in Nuremberg under the signature MI167.

 Starck trombone

-Hieronimus Starck (1640 - 1693) built this alto trombone in Nuremberg in 1670, four years after obtaining his master's license.
-The original instrument is in the Germanisches Nationalmuseum, Nuremberg, under inventory number MI173.
+Four years after obtaining his master craftsman's certificate, Hieronimus Starck (1640–1693) built this old trombone in Nuremberg in 1670.
+The original instrument is held by the Germanisches Nationalmuseum in Nuremberg under inventory number MI173.

-Johann Joseph Schmied (1722-1797) belongs to the third generation of a family of brass instrument makers based in Pfaffendorf (near Lauban in Silesia, now Rudzica) between the 17th and early 19th centuries.
-The original alto trombone built in Pfaffendorf in 1785 is in the Basel Historical Museum under inventory number 1980.2121.
+Johann Joseph Schmied (1722–1797) belonged to the third generation of a family of brass instrument makers who lived in Pfaffendorf (near Lauban in Silesia, now Rudzica) between the 17th and early 19th centuries.
+The original alto trombone, built in Pfaffendorf in 1785, is housed in the Basel Historical Museum under inventory number 1980.2121.

 Eschenach trombone

-The son of the carpenter and string maker Johann Gottfried Eschenbach (1698-1781) Johann Georg Eschenbach (1740-1797) from Markneukirchen founded the guild of wind instrument makers there.
-In 1796 he built, among other instruments, a tenor trombone in a' = 432 Hz, which is now in the Musical Instrument Museum of the University of Leipzig with catalog number 1899.
-Another tenor trombone by Johann Georg Eschenbach is in the Germanisches National Museum in Nuremberg under the signature MIR 143, which is signed (17)69.
+The son of carpenter and string maker Johann Gottfried Eschenbach (1698–1781), Johann Georg Eschenbach (1740–1797) from Markneukirchen founded the guild of wind instrument makers there.
+In 1796, he built, among other things, a tenor trombone in A = 432 Hz, which is now in the Musical Instrument Museum of the University of Leipzig with catalog number 1899.
+Another tenor trombone by Johann Georg Eschenbach is in the Germanisches National Museum in Nuremberg under the signature MIR 143.
+It is signed (17)69.

 Uhlmann trombone

 The original instrument is signed "Leopold Uhlmann, k.k.priv.
-Instrumenten Fabrik in Wien" and "k.k..
-Hofkapelle".
-It is unfortunately undated, but must have been made by Leopold Uhlmann (1806-1878) in 1840.
+Instrumenten Fabrik in Wien" and "k.k.
+Hofkapelle."
+Unfortunately, it is undated, but it must have been made by Leopold Uhlmann (1806–1878) in 1840.
 This historic trombone is privately owned.

 Kuhn trombone

-Pupils of the court instrument maker in Elberfeld Leopold Mitsching (1865-1922) Franz Kuhn (?-1955) worked in his workshop and together with the trombone virtuoso Serafin Alschausky (1879-1948) conceived a trombone model of German Romantic design.
+Franz Kuhn (?-1955) worked in the workshop of Leopold Mitsching (1865-1922), a court instrument maker in Elberfeld, and together with trombone virtuoso Serafin Alschausky (1879–1948), they designed a trombone model in the German Romantic style.
 It quickly spread throughout Germany.
-This model was further developed by Kuhn and is still handmade today in Bremen by the brass instrument making company Herbert Lätzsch as the "Kuhn model".
-The Franz Kuhn Trombone Quartet plays an original 1920/30s Kuhn trombone set (ATBB).
+This model was further developed by Kuhn and is still handmade today in Bremen by the brass instrument manufacturer Herbert Lätzsch as the "Kuhn model."
+The Franz Kuhn Trombone Quartet plays an original set of Kuhn trombones (ATBB) from the 1920s/1930s.

 Drewelwecz trombone

-Built in 1595 by Anton Drewelwecz, this tenor trombone is considered a typical historical trombone of the period or a right common trombone as mentioned by Michael Praetorius in Syntagma Musicum vol. 2 (1620) (see below).
-On January 12, 1865, the General Secretary of Kürfurst-Friedrich-Wilhelms-Nordbah acquired it in Kassel.
-After more than 400 years, the original instrument, which has been very little altered, is now in the Germanisches Nationalmuseum in Nuremberg under the shelfmark MI167.
+Built in 1595 by Anton Drewelwecz, this tenor trombone is considered a typical historical trombone of this era or a "right common trombone " as mentioned by Michael Praetorius in Syntagma Musicum Vol. 2 (1620) (see below).
+On January 12, 1865, the secretary general of Elector Friedrich Wilhelm Nordbah acquired it in Kassel.
+After more than 400 years, the original instrument, which has undergone very few changes, is now in the Germanisches Nationalmuseum in Nuremberg under the signature MI167.

 Starck trombone

-Hieronimus Starck (1640 - 1693) built this alto trombone in Nuremberg in 1670, four years after obtaining his master's license.
-The original instrument is in the Germanisches Nationalmuseum, Nuremberg, under inventory number MI173.
+Four years after obtaining his master craftsman's certificate, Hieronimus Starck (1640–1693) built this old trombone in Nuremberg in 1670.
+The original instrument is held by the Germanisches Nationalmuseum in Nuremberg under inventory number MI173.

 Drewelwecz trombone

-Built in 1595 by Anton Drewelwecz, this tenor trombone is considered a typical historical trombone of the period or a right common trombone as mentioned by Michael Praetorius in Syntagma Musicum vol. 2 (1620) (see below).
-On January 12, 1865, the General Secretary of Kürfurst-Friedrich-Wilhelms-Nordbah acquired it in Kassel.
-After more than 400 years, the original instrument, which has been very little altered, is now in the Germanisches Nationalmuseum in Nuremberg under the shelfmark MI167.
+Built in 1595 by Anton Drewelwecz, this tenor trombone is considered a typical historical trombone of this era or a "right common trombone " as mentioned by Michael Praetorius in Syntagma Musicum Vol. 2 (1620) (see below).
+On January 12, 1865, the secretary general of Elector Friedrich Wilhelm Nordbah acquired it in Kassel.
+After more than 400 years, the original instrument, which has undergone very few changes, is now in the Germanisches Nationalmuseum in Nuremberg under the signature MI167.

-Johann Joseph Schmied (1722-1797) belongs to the third generation of a family of brass instrument makers based in Pfaffendorf (near Lauban in Silesia, now Rudzica) between the 17th and early 19th centuries.
-The original alto trombone built in Pfaffendorf in 1785 is in the Basel Historical Museum under inventory number 1980.2121.
+Johann Joseph Schmied (1722–1797) belonged to the third generation of a family of brass instrument makers who lived in Pfaffendorf (near Lauban in Silesia, now Rudzica) between the 17th and early 19th centuries.
+The original alto trombone, built in Pfaffendorf in 1785, is housed in the Basel Historical Museum under inventory number 1980.2121.

 Eschenach trombone

-The son of the carpenter and string maker Johann Gottfried Eschenbach (1698-1781) Johann Georg Eschenbach (1740-1797) from Markneukirchen founded the guild of wind instrument makers there.
-In 1796 he built, among other instruments, a tenor trombone in a' = 432 Hz, which is now in the Musical Instrument Museum of the University of Leipzig with catalog number 1899.
-Another tenor trombone by Johann Georg Eschenbach is in the Germanisches National Museum in Nuremberg under the signature MIR 143, which is signed (17)69.
+The son of carpenter and string maker Johann Gottfried Eschenbach (1698–1781), Johann Georg Eschenbach (1740–1797) from Markneukirchen founded the guild of wind instrument makers there.
+In 1796, he built, among other things, a tenor trombone in A = 432 Hz, which is now in the Musical Instrument Museum of the University of Leipzig with catalog number 1899.
+Another tenor trombone by Johann Georg Eschenbach is in the Germanisches National Museum in Nuremberg under the signature MIR 143.
+It is signed (17)69.

 Uhlmann trombone

 The original instrument is signed "Leopold Uhlmann, k.k.priv.
-Instrumenten Fabrik in Wien" and "k.k..
-Hofkapelle".
-It is unfortunately undated, but must have been made by Leopold Uhlmann (1806-1878) in 1840.
+Instrumenten Fabrik in Wien" and "k.k.
+Hofkapelle."
+Unfortunately, it is undated, but it must have been made by Leopold Uhlmann (1806–1878) in 1840.
 This historic trombone is privately owned.

 Kuhn trombone

-Pupils of the court instrument maker in Elberfeld Leopold Mitsching (1865-1922) Franz Kuhn (?-1955) worked in his workshop and together with the trombone virtuoso Serafin Alschausky (1879-1948) conceived a trombone model of German Romantic design.
+Franz Kuhn (?-1955) worked in the workshop of Leopold Mitsching (1865-1922), a court instrument maker in Elberfeld, and together with trombone virtuoso Serafin Alschausky (1879–1948), they designed a trombone model in the German Romantic style.
 It quickly spread throughout Germany.
-This model was further developed by Kuhn and is still handmade today in Bremen by the brass instrument making company Herbert Lätzsch as the "Kuhn model".
-The Franz Kuhn Trombone Quartet plays an original 1920/30s Kuhn trombone set (ATBB).
+This model was further developed by Kuhn and is still handmade today in Bremen by the brass instrument manufacturer Herbert Lätzsch as the "Kuhn model."
+The Franz Kuhn Trombone Quartet plays an original set of Kuhn trombones (ATBB) from the 1920s/1930s.